DataMa-Solutions/docs/extensions/how-to-use/looker-studio.md

 ---
-title: How to use DataMa Light in Looker Studio
+title: How to use Datama Light in Looker Studio
 layout: page
-scope: datama/light
+scope: Datama/light
 keywords: Looker LookerStudio get started
 ---

 <br/>

-> Using DataMa Solutions as a Looker Studio extension is a great way to make your report more insightful with the benefits of both DataMa and Looker Studio.
+> Using Datama Solutions as a Looker Studio extension is a great way to make your report more insightful with the benefits of both Datama and Looker Studio.

 <br/>